djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 In computer science,'sorting' generally refers to arranging a collection of items in a specific order.
 To do so, we must first define the idea of order on the things under consideration.
 For numbers, for example, we can use the standard numerical order (defined by the mathematical 'less than' or " relation) and for strings, we can use the so-called lexicographic or alphabetic order, which is used by dictionaries and encyclopedias.
 Sorting may be applied to any arbitrary category of objects if the order is defined for them.

 <h1>Bubble Sort</h1>
-The bubble sort is the simplest to grasp and implement, therefore it is usally used to introduce the students to sorting algorithms.
+The bubble sort is the simplest to grasp and implement, therefore it is usually used to introduce the students to sorting algorithms.
 The main idea behind bubble sort is to go over the n-element array n times.
-In each pass, we check each element in the array with its neighbour, i.e., <code>arr[i]</code> with <code>arr[i+1]</code> and swap two elements if they are not in order.
+In each pass, we check each element in the array with its neighbor, i.e., <code>arr[i]</code> with <code>arr[i+1]</code> and swap two elements if they are not in order.
 This way the larger elements will "bubble up" towards the end of the array.
 In the first iteration we are guaranteed to have the largest element at the end of array.
 Therefore, n iterations will always result in a sorted array.

 <h2>Steps</h2>